Skip to content

 1. OpenID certified provider

-The Connect2id server has obtained certification from the OpenID foundation for these OpenID provider profiles:
+The Connect2id server has obtained certification from the OpenID foundation for the following OpenID provider profiles:

 • OpenID Connect: